youcorp-inc/humanloop-type-generator/README.md

 - 📝 Generates TypeScript types for inputs and outputs
 - 🖊️ Converts prompt names to camelCase method names
 - 🔄 Handles input and output type conversion
+- ⚡ Fast concurrent processing of prompts
+- 📄 Supports workspaces with large numbers of prompts through pagination
+- 🧩 Creates type-safe interfaces based on your prompt definitions

 ## Command Line Options